Calculating potential energy surfaces with quantum computers by measuring only the density along adiabatic transitions: Algorithm

 but we use

-where $R_A$ defines the geometry at $A$ and $R_B$ defines the geometry of the molecular system at $R_B$.
-This means that we can get approximate energies and $v_{KS}$ at geometries along the full time evolution.
+where $R_A$ defines the geometry at $A$ and $R_B$ defines the geometry of the molecular system at $B$.
+This adiabatic process means that we can get approximate energies and $v_{KS}$ at geometries along the full time evolution.

+In reference \citenum{Yu2022}, they utilize a scheduling of Eq \ref{eq.alchemical} for molecular systems after obtaining an easy to prepare state at geometry $R_A$.
+They show that there is far less of a chance of energy crossings compared to starting from a Hartree Fock state at each geometry.
+We would assume that this would continue for our use-case of Eq. \ref{eq.chemical} where breakdown would only occur at conical intersections.